raas-dev/configent/README.md

 put meta-package "shell" first e.g. `nixery shell/google-cloud-sdk gcloud`.

 ⚠️: Alias `n` mounts the current directory as writable inside the container, whereas `nixery` mounts the current directory as read-only.
+Alias `n` can map a port to the host (e.g. `PORT=8000 n python3 -m http.server`) unlike `nixery`.

-💡: Use `n` and `nixery` for binaries not wanted permanently installed, such as command-line security tools.
-See `.aliases` for already defined ad-hoc tools.
+💡: Use `nixery` for command-line tools not wanted permanently installed on the host.
+See `.aliases` for example ad-hoc tools such as vulnerability scanners.

 ## 🔨 Development